 Most forms of psychotherapy use spoken conversation.
 Some also use various other forms of communication such as the written word, artwork, drama, narrative story or music.
-Psychotherapy occurs within a structured encounter between a trained therapist and client(s).
-Purposeful, theoretically based psychotherapy began in the 19th century with psychoanalysis; since then, scores of other approaches have been developed and continue to be created.
+Psychotherapy may include; psychoanalitical therapies, behavioral therapies, group therapy, family therapy, marital therapy, and cognitive therapies among others.

 Therapy is generally employed in response to a variety of specific or non-specific manifestations of clinically diagnosable and/or existential crises.
 Treatment of everyday problems is more often referred to as counseling.
 However, the term counseling is sometimes used interchangeably with “psychotherapy”.